 The School Committee and its administrative officers welcome all who seek to serve the residents of the community and will participate with them in the planning and execution of such projects as will be mutually beneficial for students.

 It is School Committee policy that administration inform elected and appointed officials of the local and county government of the desire to work cooperatively for improved services.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022